MatthijsKamstra/haxephp/contribute.md

 2. Make contributing as-easy-as-possible
 	* I hope Markdown will help with the writing
 	* I hope Github will help with contributing/easy access
-	* And exporting to static HTML is not necessary if you are not up for that (I guess that I will do that)
+	* And exporting to static html is not necessary if you are not up for that (I guess that I will do that)
 3. One place for code and website hosting
 	* I hope the `gh-pages` will be *THE* place to go to for more info